 Supported charsets: UTF-8, UTF-16, Latin-1

-Unions ("Choice") and struktures ("Sequence") are existing for important values.
-All not implemented instances will not be shown.
+Unions ("Choice") and structures ("Sequence") are existing for important values.
+All unimplemented instances will not be shown.

 Enum values are represented as UINT32.
 Some special enum are handled as bool.
 Values in "Octet-String" and "Bit-String" can be written in whole only.